 In some cases of facial palsy, the facial nerve can recover, but this very much depends on the cause of the facial paralysis.
-Examples of causes where a full recovery is possible are Bell’s palsy and Guillain-Barré syndrome, although all cases are different and the degree to which the facial nerve will recover is difficult to predict.
+Examples of causes where a full recovery is possible are Bell’s palsy, Ramsay Hunt syndrome and Guillain-Barré syndrome, although all cases are different and the degree to which the facial nerve will recover is difficult to predict.
 Complete recovery cannot be guaranteed.

 When a baby is born with facial palsy (congenital facial palsy) this is usually due to underdevelopment of the facial nerves or muscles, which can be mild or severe.
 Alternatively it may be one of many symptoms associated with rare genetic syndromes.
 Facial palsy can occur during delivery often due to pressure or trauma to the facial nerve.
 In these cases there may be some recovery within the first few days and weeks after birth.
 There is often a “wait and see” approach before more tests are carried out, to see if the palsy resolves naturally.